branztg/Week1-Fintech-CaseStudy-HW/README.md

 ## Overview and Origin

-* Square was founded on 2009 by Twitter co-Founder and former CEO Jack Dorsey
+* Square was founded on 2009 by Twitter co-Founder and former CEO Jack Dorsey.

 * He had the idea of making a his own payment gateway afer being unable to complete a transaction because the merchant does not accept a credit card.

-* How did the idea for the company (or project) come about?

-* How is the company funded?
-How much funding have they received?
+* After multiple iterations and developments, Dorsey and co. expanded the business into Block inc. Which houses multiple subcompanies including Cash App, Weebly, and Afterpay.

 ## Business Activities

-* What specific financial problem is the company or project trying to solve?

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+* Square is a totally seamless and easy to use Commerce, Customer, Banking, and Staffing software management solution.

+* Square markets itself as an optimal solution for small to mid size stores.
+Although theoretically there is no limit to the data you can use, which means it can also be used by bigger businesses.

+* Square provides a seamless integration of Inhouse and on-the-go payments, Inventory management, Customer information, as well as staff scheduling and wages.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)